 But Allbirds’ two main materials are merino wool and eucalyptus tree—hence the two types of sneaker.
 So what’s better, Allbirds Wool vs. Tree?

-Well, the merino wool is known for its warmth, softness, and cosiness.
+Well, the merino wool is known for its warmth, softness, and coziness.
 It’s one of the reasons you can wear Allbirds without socks.
-It’s also breathable, temperature-regulating, odour-resistant, moisture-wicking, and machine washable.
+It’s also breathable, temperature-regulating, odor-resistant, moisture-wicking, and machine washable.

 Meanwhile, the eucalyptus tree is more summer-friendly, being breathable, lightweight, and slightly more rigid.

 Allbirds didn’t set out to create the world’s most stylish shoe.
 They’re all about comfort.
 That said, these aren’t orthopedic monasteries either.
 They’re minimalist and streamlined with a cool athletic vibe.
 They’re also available in a range of colors as well as a high-top style so you can pick accordingly.